isiak44/RasheedPBL/Project7/README.md

 ![aptget-nginx](images/aptget-nginx.png)

-Next we Verify that Nginx is installed
+Next, we Verify that Nginx is installed

 `sudo systemctl status nginx
 `

 ![nginx-status](images/nginx-status.png)

-> Configuring Nginx as a Loadbalancer
+> Configuring Nginx as a loadbalancer

 This command creates a new file `loadbalancer.conf` inside `/etc/nginx/conf.d` folder